Identification of Deep Network Generated Images Using Disparities in Color Components: Related Works

-Given some training data, generative models can be trained to generate samples that follow the same distribution as the training data.
-In an ideal case, by improving the model and increasing the amount and the quality of training data, the generative model is expected to eventually generate any plausible samples similar to those coming from real world.
-Currently the most popular generative models based on deep neural networks include Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and autoregressive models.
-Different from the former two, autoregressive models, such as PixelRNN \cite{OordKK2016} and PixelCNN \cite{OordKEVG2016}, directly model the conditional distribution of pixels.
-As autoregressive models generate an image pixel by pixel, they spend more time on the generation process compared to GANs and VAEs.
-Moreover, autoregressive models usually produce images of poor quality, which would limit their applications.
-Hence, we only consider the generative models based on GANs and VAEs in this paper.
+A generative model can be trained with some given data, and it aims to produce samples that follow the same distribution as the training data.
+In an ideal case, by improving the model and increasing the amount and the quality of training data, the generative model is expected to eventually generate plausible samples similar to those coming from real world.
+Currently the most popular generative models are based on deep neural networks, including Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, Variational Autoencoders (VAEs) \cite{kingma2014auto}, and autoregressive models \cite{oord2016pixel}.
+VAEs and autoregressive models usually produce images of poor quality compared to GANs, which would limit their applications.
+Hence, most of the state-of-the-art image generative models are built with GANs.